Kequc/kequtest/readme.md

 # kequtest

-A very simple lightweight unit test runner using zero dependencies.
+A very lightweight unit test runner using zero dependencies.
 Useful for testing small projects, plugins, things like that.

 ## Install